wijx22/UNIT-PROJECT-2/README.md

 - Organize your project in apps as needed.
 - Use models to represent you data.
 - Use a CSS library to style your website.
+- Must be responsive (good looking of big screens and small screens).
 - User Authentication & Authorization (register, login, logout, Limit access to some pages using permissions , etc.)
 - Use naming conventions & best practices.
 - Strive to make the user journey intuitive and complete.